AY2122S1-CS2103T-W08-1/tp/docs/UserGuide.md

 ## Filtering with Notor

-Sometimes, you will want to view all people, groups, subgroups, or tags to understand what you have saved in your Notor.
+Sometimes, you will want to view all people, groups, subgroups to understand what you have saved in your Notor.
 At other times, you will want to find those which fit into certain parameters.
 Here are the ways to view a subset of your data.

 ### List

-List can show all persons, groups, subgroups, or tags which you have added to Notor.
-It can also list archived persons: see [Archiving People](#Archiving People).
+List can show all persons, groups, subgroups which you have added to Notor.
+It can also list archived persons: see [Archiving People](#archiving-people).

-#### _Listing all persons_ :
+#### _Listing all persons_

 Lists all persons in the list panel.

 Format: `person /list`<br>
 Advanced user Format:`p /l`

-#### _Listing all groups_ :
+#### _Listing all groups_

 Lists all groups in the list panel.

 Format:  `group /list`<br>
 Advanced user Format: `g /l`

-#### _Listing all persons in a group or subgroup_ :
+#### _Listing all persons in a group or subgroup_

 Lists all persons in that group or subgroup.<br>
 Use after you have listed out all groups or subgroups (so you can select the index).<br>